 When cooked, serve with a soy sauce dip & enjoy with a warm bowl of rice... or even as a snack! 🥢

-If you made too many, you can freeze them until ready to cook.
+If you made too many, you can freeze them until you're ready to cook them again!
 (These can be kept frozen up to 3 months!)

 If you like this recipe, why don’t you give our Pork and Green Onion Dumplings / Potstickers a go next!